dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 <a href="/images/perf-binarytrees.svg"><img src="/images/perf-binarytrees.svg" alt="binarytrees flame graph"></a>

 What's also pretty nice is that perf shows both user and kernel stack traces.
-We can observe that the memory allocator uses another thread, since there is a pretty wide column next to function `dora::main`, the `main` function in [binarytrees.dora](https://github.com/dinfuehr/dora/tree/master/bench/binarytrees/binarytrees.dora).
 `perf` even emits the function names for the jitted functions, which was actually pretty easy to achieve.
 All you need to do is to [create](https://github.com/dinfuehr/dora/blob/master/src/os/perf.rs) a file `/tmp/perf-<pid>.map` that consists of lines with this format: